core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 {: #delayresother title='Delaying and mismatching response from other resource' artwork-align="center"}

 Remedy: Section 4.2 of {{RFC9175}} formally updates the client token processing for CoAP {{RFC7252}}.
-Using an patched CoAP implementation following the updated processing completely mitigates the attack.
+Using a patched CoAP implementation following the updated processing completely mitigates the attack.